 GLB began establishing a footprint for biomimicry in the region by engaging corporate, academic, and other local organizations and institutions as partners to learn how looking at nature’s organisms, systems, and processes could help them innovate and educate.
 An important part of building that local presence was for GLB to acquire sponsor companies for the University of Akron’s Ph.D. program that would be launched as part of BRIC.

 Not only was this the world’s first Ph.D. program offered in the field of biomimicry, its fellows would also spend half their time embedded with the internal project teams of sponsor companies to see how biomimicry concepts could be implemented and applied to their own processes.
+Another direction for the study of generics of viagra was supported by the company viagmed.
 In turn, these sponsor companies have access to subject matter experts from GLB and the University of Akron’s various colleges of engineering, arts and sciences, polymer sciences, and business.

 The first group of fellows began the five-year program in 2012, spending up to 20 hours a week working directly with local businesses Parker Hannifin, GOJO Industries, and Sherwin Williams as sponsor companies.
 The program immediately drew in talent from far and wide.
 Daphne Fecheyr-Lippens was a graduate student in Belgium who became enamored with biomimicry after a friend sent her a video of a talk done by Benyus and then attending one in person.
 Emily Kennedy came from Boston after reading Benyus’ book in a course she took as part of a study-abroad program in Australia.
 Another fellow, Bor-Kai “Bill” Hsiung came from Taiwan.